ranfysvalle02/bitter-lesson/README.md

 ```
 === The Bitter Lesson Demonstration ===

-Comparing Specialized and General Methods in Problem Solving

-Specialized Method Results (Constant Performance):
+This simulation compares two problem-solving approaches:
+1. **Specialized Method**: Uses built-in human knowledge.
+Performance remains constant regardless of computation time.
+2. **General Method**: Leverages computation through search and learning.
+Performance improves with more computation time.

+**Specialized Method Results:**
 Problem Size 5000: Solution Quality = 0.70
 Problem Size 10000: Solution Quality = 0.70
 Problem Size 20000: Solution Quality = 0.70

-General Method Results (Performance Improves with Computation):
+(Notice that the specialized method's performance remains constant across different problem sizes.)

+**General Method Results:**

 Problem Size 5000:
-  Computation Time 0.1s -> Solution Quality: 0.02
+  Computation Time 0.1s -> Solution Quality: 0.09
-  Computation Time 0.5s -> Solution Quality: 0.10
+  Computation Time 0.5s -> Solution Quality: 0.62
-  Computation Time 1.0s -> Solution Quality: 0.20
+  Computation Time 1.0s -> Solution Quality: 1.00
-  Computation Time 2.0s -> Solution Quality: 0.40
+  Computation Time 2.0s -> Solution Quality: 1.00
-(Performance improves with more computation time for problem size 5000.)
+(For problem size 5000, the solution quality improves with more computation time.)

 Problem Size 10000:
-  Computation Time 0.1s -> Solution Quality: 0.01
+  Computation Time 0.1s -> Solution Quality: 0.05
-  Computation Time 0.5s -> Solution Quality: 0.05
+  Computation Time 0.5s -> Solution Quality: 0.31
-  Computation Time 1.0s -> Solution Quality: 0.10
+  Computation Time 1.0s -> Solution Quality: 0.69
-  Computation Time 2.0s -> Solution Quality: 0.20
+  Computation Time 2.0s -> Solution Quality: 1.00
-(Performance improves with more computation time for problem size 10000.)
+(For problem size 10000, the solution quality improves with more computation time.)

 Problem Size 20000:
-  Computation Time 0.1s -> Solution Quality: 0.01
+  Computation Time 0.1s -> Solution Quality: 0.02
-  Computation Time 0.5s -> Solution Quality: 0.03
+  Computation Time 0.5s -> Solution Quality: 0.16
-  Computation Time 1.0s -> Solution Quality: 0.05
+  Computation Time 1.0s -> Solution Quality: 0.35
-  Computation Time 2.0s -> Solution Quality: 0.10
+  Computation Time 2.0s -> Solution Quality: 0.76
-(Performance improves with more computation time for problem size 20000.)
+(For problem size 20000, the solution quality improves with more computation time.)

 === Conclusion ===
-The specialized method achieves a fixed solution quality, regardless of computation time or problem size.
+The specialized method achieves a fixed solution quality regardless of computation time or problem size.
-In contrast, the general method's performance improves with increased computation time, especially for larger problems.
+In contrast, the general method's solution quality improves with increased computation time, especially for larger problem sizes.

-This demonstrates 'The Bitter Lesson' that general methods leveraging computation can ultimately outperform specialized methods.
+This demonstrates **'The Bitter Lesson'**:
+General methods that leverage computation ultimately outperform specialized methods that rely on built-in human knowledge.

+As computational resources continue to grow, focusing on general-purpose algorithms and learning methods becomes increasingly advantageous.
 ```

 ### Interpreting the Results

 - **Specialized Method:**
-  - **Consistent Performance:** The solution quality remains at **0.70** for all problem sizes.
+  - **Consistent Performance:** The solution quality remains at **0.70** for all problem sizes, indicating that the performance of this method is not influenced by the complexity of the problem.
+This is a characteristic of specialized methods, which are designed with a specific problem in mind and thus their performance remains constant.
-  - **Limitation:** Does not benefit from additional computation time.
+  - **Limitation:** The specialized method does not benefit from additional computation time.
+This is because it is not designed to learn or improve over time, but rather to solve a specific problem based on pre-existing human knowledge.

 - **General Method:**
-  - **Performance Scales with Computation:**
-    - For **smaller problem sizes**, the solution quality improves more rapidly.
-    - For **larger problem sizes**, it takes more computation time to see significant improvements.
+  - **Performance Scales with Computation:** The performance of the general method improves as computation time increases.
+This is evident from the increasing solution quality with longer computation times.
+This demonstrates the power of general methods that leverage computation to learn and adapt.
   - **Trend:** Given enough computation time, the general method can potentially surpass the specialized method's performance.
+This is particularly noticeable for larger problem sizes, where the general method's performance improves significantly with increased computation time.

 ### Key Takeaways

-- **Scalability:** The general method scales with computation time and problem complexity, making it more adaptable to a variety of problems.
+- **Scalability:** The general method's performance scales with both computation time and problem complexity.
+This makes it more adaptable to a variety of problems, as it can learn and improve over time.
-- **Computation as a Resource:** Leveraging computational power allows general methods to explore more possibilities and improve over time.
+- **Computation as a Resource:** The general method leverages computational power to explore more possibilities and improve its performance.
+This is in contrast to the specialized method, which does not benefit from additional computation.
-- **Limitations of Specialized Methods:** While effective in certain contexts, specialized methods are constrained by the extent of human-designed features and cannot easily adapt or improve with additional computation.
+- **Limitations of Specialized Methods:** While specialized methods can be effective in certain contexts, they are constrained by the extent of human-designed features.
+They cannot easily adapt to new problems or improve their performance with additional computation, making them less flexible than general methods.

-## Why Does "The Bitter Lesson" Matter?

-As computational resources continue to grow, the advantages of general methods become more pronounced.
-This has several implications:

-- **Artificial Intelligence Development:** Machine learning models, especially deep learning architectures, exemplify the power of general methods.
-They've achieved remarkable success in areas like image recognition, natural language processing, and game playing by leveraging massive computational resources.
-- **Research Focus:** The AI community increasingly prioritizes developing general-purpose algorithms that can learn and adapt, rather than crafting specialized solutions for specific problems.
-- **Real-World Applications:** General methods are more flexible and can be applied to a wide range of tasks, making them valuable in dynamic and complex environments.

 ## Reflecting on the Future of AI

 ["The Bitter Lesson" ](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)serves as a guiding principle for the future of AI: